Boston Manor House: History of the former manor of Boston

 The northern extent of the manor was marked by a boundary stone.
 Later a tree to the west of it came to be the local Gospel Oak.
 Here the old pagan custom of blessing the field and crops took place whilst beating the bounds.
 Thus, the boundary of chapelry of St. Lawrence coexisted with that of the manor.
 It was a part of the parish of Hanwell until moved into Brentford.

-Then in about 1280 King Edward I granted this area of the township to the prioress of St Helen's Bishopsgate.
+Then in about 1280 Edward I granted this area of the township to the prioress of St Helen's Bishopsgate.
 It is at this point Boston became a recognised rural settlement.
 The prioress received what amounted to "constructive possession" and ownership.
 The King did this to make raising tax easier and it had the benefit of deterring alienation of part, a process then called subinfeudation, keeping the land together until the dissolution of the monasteries.

 The King may have favoured this particular Convent in Bishopsgate because it was full of the unmarried daughters of members of the Guild of Goldsmiths, and so by making them self-supporting by giving them the means to charge their new tenants rents and to sell the produce grown on their newly acquired demesne, he could justify taxing their fathers more heavily and collect the tax in the form of silver coinage, which was more convenient.

 In 1539, Henry VIII's national reforms saw the convent dissolved and the manor (including its holdings) returned to the Crown.

 The Crown granted the lands in or shortly before 1547 to Edward Seymour, 1st Duke of Somerset during the reign of Edward VI.

-When the Duke was beheaded, his lands were forfeited under the Counter-Reformation of Queen Mary I to the Crown until Queen Elizabeth I granted it to her favourite Robert Dudley, 1st Earl of Leicester who immediately sold it to Sir Thomas Gresham, an internationally wealthy merchant and financier who had also bought Osterley as his summer residence.
+When the Duke was beheaded, his lands were forfeited under the Counter-Reformation of Mary I to The Crown until Elizabeth I granted it to her favourite Robert Dudley, 1st Earl of Leicester who immediately sold it to Sir Thomas Gresham, an internationally wealthy merchant and financier who had also bought Osterley as his summer residence.
 He later founded the Royal Exchange.